sanduniDev/24-25J-270_Agile-User-Story-Builder/README.md

 ## Installation and Setup
 To set up the project locally, follow these steps:
 1. Clone the repository.
-2. Install the required dependencies from the `requirements.txt` file.
+2. Install the required dependencies from the requirements.txt file.
-3. Configure API keys for speech-to-text and cloud services in the `.env` file.
+3. Configure API keys for speech-to-text and cloud services in the .env file.
-4. Run the application using the command: `python app.py`.
+4. Run the application using the command: python app.py.

 ---